Rethinking Sequence-to-Sequence - Review

 - The weight

-- Soft vs. Hard Alignment: The paper uses the term “soft alignment.”
+- Soft vs. hard alignment: The paper uses the term “soft alignment.”
 This contrasts with “hard alignment,” which would involve making a deterministic choice of which single source word aligns with the target word.
 Soft alignment uses a weighted average over all source annotations.
 This makes the mechanism differentiable and allows the model to learn alignments implicitly through backpropagation.
-It also naturally handles situations where a target word might depend on multiple source words, or vice-versa.
+It also handles cases where a target word depends on multiple source words, or vice versa.

 h_jcaptures context from both before and after the source wordx_j, they used a BiRNN.
 This consists of a forward RNN processing the sequence fromx_1tox_{T_x}and a backward RNN processing it fromx_{T_x}tox_1.
 The annotationh_jis the concatenation of the forward hidden state\vec{h}_jand the backward hidden state\cev{h}_j.
 While BiRNNs weren’t new, their use here makes sense for creating richer annotations.